risqiutama/risqiutama.github.io/_pages/publications.md

 ---
 Please find the full list of my papers on [Google Scholar](https://scholar.google.com/citations?user=7wZkVT8AAAAJ&hl=en).

 _The journal rank (Q4-Q1) and the conference rank (C-A*) presented here are retrived from [ScimagoJR](https://www.scimagojr.com/) and [CORE](http://portal.core.edu.au/conf-ranks/) respectively.
 Note that a higher conference rank does not always indicate a higher impact factor (e.g., ICRA is widely regarded as the most impactful publication venue in the field of [robotics](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_robotics) although its CORE Rank is lower than IROS).
-Please consult [core website](http://www.core.edu.au/conference-portal) for more detailed assessment methods._
+Please consult [CORE website](http://www.core.edu.au/conference-portal) for more detailed assessment methods._

 =====